This guide was published in November 2019 and was last updated in February 2020

 Often, businesses go head-first without devising a content marketing strategy or blithely assume the audience wants to hear about their product or service.
 As a result, their campaigns fall at the first hurdle or fail to generate the interest and leads they think they deserve.

 There’s a lot of content out there.
 Some of it’s good, some of it’s bad, but most of it is entirely out of date.
 So the main challenge for businesses is standing out and providing people with useful, helpful, and relevant content.

 Your prospects don’t have time to read content that doesn’t answer their most pertinent questions – and the bitter truth is that they don’t care about your product, they don’t care about your service, and they most certainly don’t care about your new office opening.

-As well as the above, a content marketing strategy can fail because of:
+As well to the above, a content marketing strategy can fail because of:

 In today's digital-first world, your prospects want

 Answers to their questions.